HxPulse/AI-Connect4/README.md

 If you are curious enough then I advise you to read the following : https://en.wikipedia.org/wiki/Minimax

 ### TLDR :
-- Create a function that gives a score to a grid wether a victory is likely or not.
+- Creates a function that gives the score of a grid and whether a victory is likely or not.
-- Using this function, simulate the best moves possible from both players until a certain depth that you chose.
+- Using this function, simulates the best possible moves from both players until a certain pre-defined depth si reached.
-- Chose the move that has the best final score.
+- Choses the move that has the best final score.

 # AlphaBeta